fdazen/fda-documentation/tape_chart.md

 ###**Looking up Check-Ins/Outs**

-- To look up al reservation by check-in/out date, click on the link _Check-In List_ (or _Check-Out List_) under the tag Room Operation:
+- To look up al reservation by check-in/out date, click on the link _Check-In List_ (or _Check-Out List_) under the tag **Room Operation** on the left hand side of your Tape Chart:

 ![tape_chart_26.png]({{site.baseurl}}/images/tape_chart_26.png)